chadrem/amf_socket/README.md

 * Map your class in the server code (details are specific to each server side implementation of AMF).

-* Create appopriate instance variables, getters, and setters (these will be serialized).
+* Create appropriate instance variables, getters, and setters (these will be serialized).

-## Future Features

-* Periodic heartbeats for detecting failed connections.
-* Automatic latency computation (useful for games that want to display a ping time).
-* RPC timeouts (global and per request).
-* Auto disconnect/reconnect based on heartbeats (important for low quality mobile networks).

 ## Server Implementations